gargmegham/Portfolio-V1/content/jobs/Amazon/index.md

 url: 'https://amazon.in/'
 ---

-- Fetched data using SQL queries, used python , and VBA for analysis.
+- Lead a team of 48 Associates along with other Area Managers.
-- Lead a team of approx 50 Associates along with AM.
+- Worked with SQL, statistics, python, and VBA to observe trends in warehouse damage datasets.
-- Monitored reports to see trends, and took actions around them, thus reducing warehouse damage by 40% in 3 months.
+- Took actions around them, thus reducing warehouse damage by 40% in 3 months.